aksfintechwork-rgb/Infinity_App/replit.md

   - Credential Verification Tool to aid in troubleshooting login issues
   - Admins can view all tasks from all team members for oversight and coordination
   - **Task Filtering by Team Member**: Admins can filter tasks to view only those related to a specific team member (tasks created by or assigned to them) using a dedicated dropdown filter.
 Includes validation to prevent invalid requests and seamless integration with existing filter buttons.
+  - **Task Assignment & Remark Editing**: Admins can edit task assignments and add/update remarks for any task.
+This allows administrators to reassign tasks to different team members and add administrative notes or instructions.
+The edit dialog is accessible from the task detail view and includes form validation.

 ## External Dependencies